 Rough and tough, that’s how many men would like to appear.
 Some decide that growing a beard achieves the purpose.
-It gives them that added boost of confidence.
+Beard care for sensitive skin, it gives and help them added boost of confidence.
 A good-looking beard can improve a guy’s looks and win him attention, if not immediate admiration.
 If he could wing it, then living a beardsman’s life would be all worth it.

 That is if he can also take care of the dryness, itchiness, wrinkles, and pain that are associated with growing a beard.